 II.
 Resources

-Atherosclerosis is the most common cause of cardiovascular disease.
+AS is the most common cause of cardiovascular disease (CVD).
 This includes heart attack, stroke, and peripheral artery disease.
-And cardiovascular diseases are the biggest cause of deaths around the world.
+And CVD is the biggest cause of deaths around the world.

 The following risk factors increase the chances of serious atherosclerosis.